Orange360

 TOP 3 LEARNINGS/OUTCOMES

-Based on the combined responses, here are the strongest three actionable themes:
+Based on the combined responses, the strongest three actionable themes were:

-1. Improve planning systems and structure: Formalise planning documents, centralise files, define roles, and prepare earlier.
+1. Improve planning systems and structure by formalising planning documents, centralising files, defining roles and preparing earlier.

-2. Deepen focus on audience and experience design: Understand who the event is for, deliver authentic experiences, and ensure consistent communication.
+2. Deepen the focus on audience and experience design by understanding who the event is for, delivering authentic experiences and ensuring consistent communication.

-3. Strengthen sustainability—both environmental and financial: Plan budgets without relying on grants, use sponsorship smartly, consider environmental impacts, and build resilient volunteer support.
+3. Strengthen environmental and financial sustainability by planning budgets without relying on grants, using sponsorship strategically, considering environmental impacts and building resilient volunteer support.

 Cristy Houghton